anitahx/printf/README.md

-My Readme for printf collaboration project with Anitah
+My Readme for printf collaboration project with Anitah NOW